Brian1226/Priority-Queue/Specification.md

 ## Alternate Sequences

-3. If the user clicks "Cancel", then the app will not create a new, empty note.
+3. The user clicks "Cancel" option instead.
+    * The app doesn't create a new, empty note.

 ### Alternate Trigger